Let’s kill some Nazis!!!

 |Credit – Universal Pictures|

-This Quentin Tarantino film stars Brad Pitt, Christoph Waltz, and Quentin Tarantino himself and tells the story some Jewish soldiers in an undercover mission to bring down Nazi Germany and a woman who wants revenge for her family.
-The official synopsis for this film is, “”Inglourious Basterds” (sic) begins in German-occupied France, where Shosanna Dreyfus (Mιlanie Laurent) witnesses the execution of her family at the hand of Nazi Colonel Hans Landa (Christoph Waltz).
+This Quentin Tarantino film stars Brad Pitt, Christoph Waltz, and Quentin Tarantino himself and tells the story of some Jewish soldiers on an undercover mission to bring down Nazi Germany and a woman who wants revenge for her family.
+The official synopsis for this film is, “Inglourious Basterds” (sic) begins in German-occupied France, where Shosanna Dreyfus (Mιlanie Laurent) witnesses the execution of her family at the hand of Nazi Colonel Hans Landa (Christoph Waltz).
 Shosanna narrowly escapes and flees to Paris, where she forges a new identity as the owner and operator of a cinema.

 Elsewhere in Europe, Lieutenant Aldo Raine (Brad Pitt) organizes a group of Jewish soldiers to engage in targeted acts of retribution.
 Known to their enemy as “The Basterds,” Raine’s squad joins German actress and undercover agent Bridget Von Hammersmark (Diane Kruger) on a mission to take down the leaders of The Third Reich.
 Fates converge under a cinema marquee, where Shosanna is poised to carry out a revenge plan of her own…”